On Solar Photovoltaic Parameter Estimation: Global Optimality Analysis and a Simple Efficient Differential Evolution Method: System modeling and problem formulation

-The SDM is arguably the most popular model in the literature, especially for parameter estimation, due to their least number of parameters and yet provable effectiveness.
-The electrical circuit corresponding to the SDM is shown in Fig. \ref{fig: SDM}.
+The electrical circuit corresponding to the SDM is shown in Fig.\ \ref{fig: SDM-DDM}(a).
 Specifically, the circuit contains a current source $ I_{ph} $, which refers to the photocurrent generated by the PV cell, a diode flowing current $ I_d $, and two resistors with resistance $ R_{p} $ and $ R_s $, respectively.
-The output current $ I $ is obviously
+We can calculate the diode current $ I_d $ using the Shockley equation as follows,